(Disclosure: Some of the links below may be affiliate links)

 Let’s see the terminal values for a portfolio of 75% Stocks.
 I think this is the most interesting of the portfolio.

 And the same data in a graphic form:

 As expected, as your withdrawal rate increases, your terminal values are decreasing.
-This fact makes a lot of sense and should be obvious.
+This fact makes a lot of sense since you are withdrawing more money.

-What is interesting is that with this portfolio and the 4% withdrawal rate, the minimum terminal value is still higher than the initial value.
+Interestingly, with this portfolio and the 4% withdrawal rate, the minimum terminal value is still higher than the initial value.
 That means that you will have made 40% over 30 years in the worst case while not investing anything!
 I think this is already pretty nice.

 And the maximum terminal values are really impressive.
 In the best case, with a 4% withdrawal, you will end with almost 19’000 USD.
 This terminal value is incredible, considering that you are living out of your portfolio.

 And even with a high withdrawal rate of 7%, the average is still about 4000$.
 This average is still four times the initial value.
 A great result already.
 On the other hand, the minimum can be zero!
 In the case of zero, you end up in a bad situation where you cannot sustain your lifestyle anymore.

 On average, even after 30 years, you still end up with a lot of money.
 It means you can probably sustain this forever in the right conditions.

 The paper finishes with several interesting conclusions, as every good article ought to finish!

 First, and it should be evident if your portfolio needs to sustain your lifestyle for a long time, you need a lower withdrawal rate.
 Reducing your withdrawal rate will increase your success rate.
 You will not be able to sustain a 10% withdrawal rate for more than 20 years.

 Second, bonds help increase the certainty of success for low to average withdrawal rates.
 But they are significantly reducing the returns of your portfolio.
 So, bonds are not helping when you use higher withdrawal rates.
 But, they will likely decrease the volatility of your portfolio.
 Thus, bonds could help against sequences of returns risk.